Best 90s Country Singers – 53 Artists and Bands to Know About

 Red Dirt Road 2003

 Brooks & Dunn became one of the most iconic duos in country music history.
 Their combination of honky-tonk beats and heartfelt ballads made them a fan favorite.
 They ruled the charts throughout the ’90s, delivering hit after hit.
-They were also known for their high-energy performances and a style that balanced modern influences with traditional country roots.

 5. Tim McGraw